cosmos/sdk-tutorials/academy/4-ibc/hermes-relayer.md

 Observe the output of `docker-compose` until the chains are ready - the chains will take some time.

-If the chains are ready, go into the relayer container and run a bash:
+When the chains are ready, go into the relayer container and run a bash:

 ```sh
 $ docker exec -it relayer bash